codingoi/38.pianoKeys-NC/README.md

 - Create a system that guides the uer through the song.
 The system would:
   - Indiciate which note should be clicked, when, and how long the note should be held.
-  - Record correctly or incorrectly selected notes
+  - Record correctly or incorrectly selected notes.
+- Provide the user with a greater selection of music to learn.